 When you’re having a “morning” and need a quick, thorough caffeine fix, you can’t go wrong with a visit to Starbucks.
 Everybody knows this place is home to some of the best and strongest caffeine drinks on Earth.

-However, not all the drinks on the Starbucks menu are created equal.
+Not all the drinks on the Starbucks menu have the same amount of kick, though.

 For the sake of consistency and to keep things simple, I’ve listed the Venti size (591 mL or close to 20 fl. oz.) for every drink listed.

 These are the most caffeinated beverages you can order directly from the menu, without customizations (extra shots) or secret menu items.

 So if you need that extra boost to get through the day, then stick to the drinks below.

 What Is the Most Caffeinated Drink at Starbucks?